Fasteroid/chromium-console-scripts/README.md

 ## JS Discord Dumper
 Ctrl+Shift+I in Discord, paste in chromium console, and run to record a transcript of DMs as you scroll.
 Start at the top and work your way down.

-## JS Discord Impersonator
-Ctrl+Shift+I in Discord, paste in chromium console, configure, and run to locally re-face users in your discord client to look like others.
-Can be used to modify names, avatars, role colors, and discriminators, and applies to almost all of the discord client.